DragonOfMath/fa-blacklist/README.md

 *This page is not available for the userscript.*

 # Notes
 1. It is 100% recommended **not** to use Internet Explorer or mobile browsers, as these tend to be far behind in the WebExtension standards.
-Edge and Opera are also slightly behind, but are still compatible.

-2. If you are using the userscript version, please disable it when using the extension, and vice versa!
-Having both at the same time can cause interference with each other.
+Other non-standard browsers such as Brave and Firefly may not have full support of features used in this app.

+2. Running both the userscript and extension is a bad idea for the stability of both.
+Only run one at a time.

 # To-Do
 I keep a to-do list of objectives that aren't required for the extension to work, but do add functionality that makes life easier.
 You can view the TODO.txt file to see what I have planned.

 # Contributing
-I am in need of volunteers to help translate messages.
+I am in need of volunteers to help translate texts for localization.
 See `_locales/en/messages.json` for the English locales that need translating.
-If translating isn't your thing, you're also free to help beta-test this extension for desktop and mobile.
+If that isn't your thing, you're also free to help beta-test this extension for desktop and mobile.

+These are all languages I would like to be translated (the list is not exhaustive, any locale is welcome):
+ * Spanish (es)
+ * French (fr)
+ * German (de)
+ * Portuguese (pt/pt-br)
+ * Chinese (zh/zh-cn)
+ * Japanese (ja)

+Additionally, the full, un-minified source code for the userscript is available in the corresponding folder.
+Fell free to make whatever changes you want to it.

 # Feedback
-Please send me your suggestions and bugs to the repo's [issue inbox](https://github.com/DragonOfMath/fa-blacklist-webext/issues/new).
+Please send me your suggestions and bugs to the repo's [issue inbox](https://github.com/DragonOfMath/fa-blacklist/issues/new).
 If you have questions about the usage of certain interfaces, I'd be happy to help.
 Comments and criticisms about my work are welcome, too.